On this page

 Decode Stage: One Token at a Time, Memory-Bound

-Once the prefill is complete, the model switches to decode mode — generating output tokens one by one (or in small speculative batches in modern systems).
+Once the prefill is complete, the model switches to decode mode — generating output tokens one by one (or in small speculative bundles, see §6).

 At each decode step the model only needs to compute attention for the single new token against all previous tokens (using the cached Keys and Values from earlier steps).
-The actual matrix multiplies for the new token are relatively small compared with the cost of moving the entire model weights and the growing KV cache from high-bandwidth memory (HBM) into the compute units.
+The actual matrix multiplies for the new token are tiny — a few small GEMVs — compared with the cost of streaming the entire model weights and the growing KV cache out of HBM.
+Arithmetic intensity for single-stream decode lands in the single digits of FLOPs/byte, deep on the memory-bound side of the roof.
+Decode is therefore almost always memory-bandwidth-bound.

 Why Mixing Prefill and Decode Destroys Predictability